 B. Numeric Label (Optional)

-The numeric label (formerly the icon stack) is used to represent object cells in a numerical sequence.
+The numeric label is used to represent object cells in a numerical sequence.
 If used, the numeric label should display on all object cells within a list.
 The numeric label may also display icons below the numeric label.
 These icons may be used to indicate various aspects of the object.

 C. Image (Optional)

 An image provides a visual representation of the object within a 40dp frame.
 The image may have a square or circular frame depending on the type of object that the object cell represents.
 If the object cell represents a user, use a circular frame.
 If the object cell represents an object, use a squared frame.

 D. Title Area